macca448/Multi-Zone-Clock/README.md

 `NTP Org's` Terms of Service suggest randomizing `NTP updates`.
 We have done this using a `random` minute value.
 It's set quite small for testing but should be fine set to say `RAN_MIN 64` and `RAN_MAX 73` or maybe even longer.

 There are `Seven (7)` display screens.
 The first is all three `times` prefixed with `Zone & Day`.
-The next page is a `UTC` Analog Clock the `UTC` as a Digital Clock.
-This repeats for the other two timezones.
+The next page is a `UTC` Analog Clock then `UTC` as a Digital Clock.
+This repeats for the other two timezones then the loop starts over.

 I have added the ability to change the page display time and trasition time if the default doesn't suit.